https://graduate.earth.miami.edu/index.html

 Graduation

-Students must be registered for at least one (1) graduate-level credit during the semester in which they plan to graduate.
+Students must be registered for at least one (1) graduate-level credit during the semester they plan to graduate.
 All graduating students must complete 30 total graduate-level credits with at least a 3.0 cumulative GPA.
 Of those 30 credits, they must complete at least 24 class credits with grades equal to or above a C-.
-All M.P.S. students, including joint J.D./M.P.S. students, must apply to graduate via CaneLink during the semester in which they intend to graduate.
+All M.P.S. students, including joint J.D./M.P.S. students, must apply to graduate via CaneLink during the semester they intend to graduate.
 Application deadlines for graduation are available on the UM Academic Calendars.
-If a student applies to graduate, and then elects to defer graduation to a future term, they must notify the M.P.S.
+If a student applies to graduate and then elects to defer graduation to a future term, they must notify the M.P.S.
 Office via email and, if necessary, apply for graduation again.

 Master of Science (M.S.)
 Program